-At school, even though he is liked and has friends, John wears a chip on his shoulder about the size of a house.
+At school, even though he’s well-liked and has friends, John wears a chip on his shoulder about the size of a house.
 He refuses to do an assignment about his family history and gets an F from the teacher – which of course, affects his ability to play ball.
 When John finally does eke out the report, it’s clear he still has a lot of pent-up anger about his biological parents not wanting to keep him.
 His bad attitude and desire to steal all the attention away from the rest of his team gets him into a fight and nearly benched.
 All of this frustrates and hurts Joyce, who keeps trying to talk to John and get through to him with her love and support, but to no avail.

 On top of all the trouble with John, Joyce has to work with a new pastor at her church, Jason Noble (Topher Grace).
 He’s young and kinda snot-nosed, has weird hair and runs Sunday worship more like a talk show or a major concert tour.
-The new band’s rapper (Lecrae) strikes an especially sour note with Joyce, who has trouble adjusting to the modern sound of Christian rock.
-And when Jason uses The Bachelor as a jumping off point for the sermon, she doesn’t approve.
+The new band’s rapper (Lecrae) strikes an especially sour note with Joyce, who has trouble adjusting to modern Christian rock.
+And when Jason uses The Bachelor as a jumping-off point for the sermon, she doesn’t approve.
 To say Pastor Jason and Joyce don’t get along is putting it mildly – and amazingly, their relationship is the most refreshing writing and character work in the whole flick.

 John then goes on a weekend trip with his friends to Lake Sainte Louise – where, despite the warnings of a nearby business owner, he and his two friends start messing around on the thin ice.
 It cracks and they all fall through – while his friends manage to swim up to the surface, John sinks – and it’s not really made very clear here if he was too weak and cold to swim or if he just kind of gave up.